daltonbohning/Parallel-Scan-Scalability/README.md

 # Parallel Scan in CUDA and OpenMP
+## How to Run
+- `make benchmarks`
+  - Runs benchmarks for all versions
+- `make benchmarks VERSION=iterative`
+  - Runs benchmarks for the single-threaded iterative version
+- `make benchmarks VERSION=openmp_release`
+  - Runs benchmakrs for the OpenMP version
+- `make benchmarks VERSION=brent_release`
+  - Runs benchmarks for the Brent-Kung version
 ## CUDA (Brent-Kung)
 - Tested and works on wino.cs.pdx.edu on array sizes up to 268,435,456 (2^28) for section sizes 1024 and 2048.
   - The GPUs have ~2GB of memory, and an array of 2^28 `float` uses ~1GB.
 It's safer to not approach 2GB since the GPU is shared with the display device, etc.